mochi-hpc/mochi-abt-io/README.md

 stream until that blocking I/O system call completes.

-The abt-io library addresses this problem by providing a set of wrapper functions that delegate blocking I/O system calls to a dedicated set of execution streams (i.e. pthreads) that perform the I/O operation on behalf of the caller.
+The abt-io library addresses this problem by providing a set of wrapper functions that delegate blocking I/O system calls to a separate I/O engine to execute.
 User level threads that invoke these wrappers will yield control until the I/O operation completes, allowing other user-level threads to continue execution.

-If multiple I/O operations are issued at the same time, then they will make progress concurrently according to the number of execution streams assigned to abt-io.
+If multiple I/O operations are issued at the same time, then they will make progress concurrently according to the number of

 This library is a companion to the Margo library (which provides similar capability, but for the Mercury RPC library).
 When used with Margo it